 Keep scrolling to find out what it's like to stay in a luxury villa in the Seychelles islands and what I learned about stress management while I was there.

-Unsurprisingly, part of the appeal of the far-flung Seychelles islands is their remoteness, which makes them ideal for a relaxing retreat but means traveling to them can be a bit of a trek.
+Unsurprisingly, part of the appeal of the far-flung Seychelles islands is their remoteness, which makes them ideal for a relaxing retreat, but means traveling to them can be a bit of a trek.

-After landing on the main island of Mahé, I hopped into a van along with the three other guests visiting the resort to make the short drive from the international airport to a private helicopter pad where we boarded our ZilAir flight to the smaller island of Félicité.
-As I nervously climbed into a helicopter, I kept reminding myself that unspoiled white sand beaches awaited me on the other side, but my nerves quickly subsided as we flew over turquoise-hued ocean waters and lush, rainforest-covered islands.
+After landing on the main island of Mahé, I hopped into a van along with three other guests visiting the resort to make the short drive from the international airport to a private helicopter pad where we boarded our ZilAir flight to the smaller island of Félicité.
+As I nervously climbed into a helicopter, I kept reminding myself that unspoiled white sand beaches awaited me on the other side, but my nerves quickly subsided as we flew over impossibly beautiful turquoise-hued ocean waters and lush, rainforest-covered islands.

 After a short 20-minute flight, we touched down on the private island.
 As soon as we disembarked, we were whisked away to the resort's ocean-front cafe to sip on much-needed coffee and feast on an irresistibly colorful spread of tropical fruits.
 Once we satiated our appetites, we were driven by golf cart (the best way to traverse the island's hilly terrain) to our own private villas, each with sweeping ocean views that you have to see to believe.
-Not to be hyperbolic, but the views make the phrase "breathtaking" feel inadequate.
+Not to be hyperbolic, but the views make the word "breathtaking" feel inadequate.

 When I opened the door to my private villa, I audibly gasped.
 I mean, can you blame me?
 The dreamy bed, draped with a pretty and practical mosquito net canopy, was positioned in such a way that I could look out onto the deck and let my eyes sweep over panoramic views of the Indian Ocean.